Canada established diplomatic relations with Kenya in 1963 following its independence.

 The bilateral relationship between Canada and Kenya is strong and founded on shared interests, particularly regional security.
 Kenya is East Africa’s largest economy and through its main port provides a crucial trade route to the rest of Africa.

-Canada’s development presence in Nairobi has responsibility for programming in Kenya, South Africa and Zimbabwe, and supports the Pan-Africa Regional Program, as well as initiatives in Somalia and other countries in the sub-region.
-In 2011-12, Canada provided approximately $58.02 million in support of development initiatives in Kenya, including $6.04 million to Canadian non-governmental organizations (NGOs).
-The bilateral program in Kenya contributes to Canada’s development thematic priority of Children and Youth in support of basic education and public sector accountability.
+Canada’s development presence in Nairobi has responsibility for programming in Kenya, supports the Pan-Africa Regional Program, as well as initiatives in other countries in the sub-region.
+The bilateral program in Kenya contributes to Canada’s development thematic priority of Children and Youth by supporting access to quality education for Kenyan children and youth, particularly girls, with a complementary focus on democratic governance and strengthening public sector accountability.